hoddmimes/JustForFun/README.md

 # JustForFun
-A vax/vms hack maybe not that adorable, but  done for just for fun.
+A vax/vms hack maybe not that adorable, but  done just for fun.